-Dog training in Poole.
+Dog trainer in Poole.
 Affordable 1:1 outdoor training.

 Recall training the right way

 My dog ignores me when there are other distractions around

 This is a very common issue.
 Living in the Poole area I know many of the parks and beaches very well and often work with dogs in these areas.
 There is a concentration of dogs being walked and exercised and it does become a great playground.
 Many of my clients will tell me they have a great recall at home and in the garden, however the dog will ignore them when they are in the parks at Hamworthy, Upton, Parkstone, Lilliput or on the beaches at Sandbanks.

 Dog classes in Poole: Resolve recall training issues by understand the dog better